There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 It’s more individual, unique to each institution and student, than that.
 But we know that one standard holds true at every type of campus — big, small, public, or private: Engagement is key.
 And, by working within the engagement-retention cycle — of showcasing your department’s impact on retention through data, leading to increased resource allocation and better programming — every student affairs department can move from unsung retention heroes to celebrated champions.

-We’d love to tell you more about how Presence is helping hundreds of institutions worldwide improve their retention rates and assess their engagement strategies!
+We’d love to tell you more about how Modern Campus Involve is helping hundreds of institutions improve their retention rates and assess their engagement strategies.
 Let’s explore how your institution can join the happy, retention-boosted club.
 Get in touch with us today.